-- Planning for Services.
+Planning for Services.
 The Older Americans Act mandates a critical role for the AAA: that of planning to meet the needs of older adults and distributing federal funds under the act.
-To reinforce this role at the state level, DRCOG supports state legislative and regulatory provisions reinforcing collaboration between the state and AAAs and recognizing their respective roles and interests, consistent with the Older Americans Act. - Coordination of Services.
+To reinforce this role at the state level, DRCOG supports state legislative and regulatory provisions reinforcing collaboration between the state and AAAs and recognizing their respective roles and interests, consistent with the Older Americans Act.

+Coordination of Services.
 DRCOG works with other government agencies, service providers, private and nonprofit organizations and foundations to identify gaps in services and bring the interested parties together to address these gaps.
-DRCOG supports collaboration and partnerships to effectively and efficiently meet service needs consistent with DRCOG's role as an AAA. - Housing.
-Available, affordable and accessible housing is a concern for older adults.
-However, an equally critical concern is the ability to live independently.
-As individuals age, in-home and related services enable older persons to remain in their homes.
+DRCOG supports collaboration and partnerships to effectively and efficiently meet service needs consistent with DRCOG's role as an Area Agency on Aging.